-À study of accounting as the "language of business."
+A study of accounting as the "language of business."
 The focus is on accounting as a tool for communicating financial information for planning, control, and decision making.
 This course is designed for nonbusiness majors and cannot be applied toward a degree in the College of Business.

-2013 Accounting Principles I
+2013 Principles of Accounting I